-Sterling, who will wear the number seven shirt, was also grateful to his previous managers despite his protracted exit from Anfield.
+Sterling, who will wear the No.7 shirt worn in the past by City favourites such as Mike Summerbee, Georgi Kinkladze, Stephen Ireland and James Milner, was also grateful to his previous managers despite his protracted exit from Anfield.

 "It has been a long journey from QPR and I'd like to thank a few people who have helped me along the way," he said.

 "I'd like to thank Rafa Benitez for taking me to Liverpool as a 15 year-old - that was a massive step for me and a new challenge.

 "Also to Kenny Dalglish for showing such faith in me and putting me in at such a young age.

 "I want to thank Brendan Rodgers for giving me a chance and an opportunity in the first team, giving me my full debut - against City funnily enough - and giving me a real chance to cement a place in the first team and show the world my talents.

 "Finally, I'd also like to thank all the people around me - my mum and sisters, my management team and (agent) Aidy Ward for helping me focus and get where I am today.
 I just wanted to say a big thank you to everyone."

 Sterling passed a medical and completed the remaining formalities of the deal on Tuesday and he will fly out to meet up with his new team-mates in Australia within the next 24 hours.

 He is City's record signing, surpassing the sums previously paid for Carlos Tevez and Sergio Aguero, after drawn out talks with Liverpool.
 City had two previous bids rejected before finally reaching a deal.

 Manager Manuel Pellegrini was delighted to finally get his hands on the player after that prolonged pursuit.